Physician Assistants in Med Spas: Qualified, Trusted, Safe Providers

 • What training have you completed for this device or injectable?

-Well-run med spas feature clear supervision, credentialed providers, and continual staff education—all areas where PAs shine.
+Well-run med spas feature clear supervision, credentialed providers, and continual staff education.
+Check out these resources for further insights from trusted aesthetic professionals:

 Safe med spas build strong health care teams